FIWARE/tutorials.CRUD-Operations/README.md

 **Create**, **Read**, **Update** and **Delete** are the four basic functions of persistent storage.
 These operations are usually referred to using the acronym **CRUD**.
 Within a database each of these operations map directly to a series of commands, however the relationship with a RESTful API is slightly more complex.

-The Orion Context Broker server uses [NGSI](https://swagger.lab.fiware.org/?url=https://raw.githubusercontent.com/Fiware/specifications/master/OpenAPI/ngsiv2/ngsiv2-openapi.json) to manipulate the context data.
+The [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/)uses [NGSI](https://fiware.github.io/specifications/OpenAPI/ngsiv2) to manipulate the context data.
 As a RESTful API, requests to manipulate the data held within the context follow the standard conventions found when mapping HTTP verbs to CRUD operations.

 ## Entity CRUD Operations